HumanCompatibleAI/adversarial-policies/README.md

 `requirements-build.txt` before those in `requirements.txt`.
 Anaconda users can install directly with `conda env create -f environment.yml`.

+Then install *one of* `modelfree/requirements.txt` or `aprl/requirements.txt` depending on which experiments you need to run (unfortunately these codebases depend on different MuJoCo and Gym versions.)

 # Contributions

 Please run the `ci/code_checks.sh` before committing.
 This runs several linting steps.